 - All project documents and deliverables are already stored in one place.
 No time spent collecting all pieces of the project into one place.

-- An archive of the project can be referenced any time, so final documentation is minimal.
+- An archive of the project can be referenced at any time, so final documentation is minimal.

 Part of making a transition is staying open to new opportunities while remaining anchored in the processes and systems that work well for your organization.
-Know that the initial transition over to any new PM tool is going to be an adventure of trial and error, but with the right approach you can make it a very excellent adventure.
+Know that the initial transition into dynamic project management software will take some time to fully understand but it can be worth it.